Hardening Services With Systemd

 So what if I’m a sysadmin who wants to run a service in a sandbox?
 This would traditionally be done by setting up a chroot environment.
 But another option, one that offers a bit more flexibility, would be to run the service in a mount namespace, and then reconfigure the existing filesystem within the namespace to apply least-privilege to data the services needs and hide data the service doesn’t need access to.

-With Systemd, you can configure your service according to either of the
+With Systemd, you can configure your service according to either of

+file.
 Say I want my service to run within a chroot located at

-I need to do is add the line
+hierarchy, then all I need to do is add the line

 RootDirectory=/srv/http to the

-[Service] section of the Systemd service file.
+[Service] section of the

 The second scenario is a bit more interesting.
 Say I’m running a web